iturdikulov/notes/b-tree.md

 ---
-title: B-tree
 date: 2023-03-18
+draft: true
+sr-due: 2023-03-16
+sr-ease: 250
+sr-interval: 3
 tags:
 - inbox
 - definition
-draft: true
-sr-due: 2023-03-16
-sr-interval: 3
-sr-ease: 250
 ---

+# B-tree

 > B-tree is a self-balancing tree data structure that maintains sorted data and
 > allows searches, sequential access, insertions, and deletions in